 - Ozkull MH, Bayram O, Balikci HH, et al. Impedance-controlled radiofrequency vs. cold dissection tonsillectomy.
 B-ENT 2014;10:285-9.
 [PubMed]

-- Paramasivan VK, Arumugam SV, Kameswaran M. Randomized comparative study of adenotonsillectomy by conventionnal and coblationn method for childrena with obstructive sleep apnoea.
+- Paramasivan VK, Arumugam SV, Kameswaran M. Randomised comparative study of adenotonsillectomy by conventional and coblation method for children with obstructive sleep apnoea.
 Int J Pediatr Otorhinolaryngol 2012;76:816-21.
-[Crossref] [PubMed]
+[Crossref]

 - Brecher ME, Monk T, Goodnough LT.
 A standardized method for calculating blood loss.
 Transfusion 1997;37:1070-4.
 [Crossref] [PubMed]

 - Prasad KC, Prasad SC.
 Assessment of Operative Blood Loss and the Factors Affecting it in Tonsillectomy and Adenotonsillectomy.
 Indian J Otolaryngol Head Neck Surg 2011;63:343-8.
 [Crossref] [PubMed]

 - Ghattas.
 Objective measures for estimating intraoperative blood loss.
 Proceedings of the American Osteopathic Academy of Orthopedics Annual Meeting; 2012; Colorado Springs, Colorado.

 - Drug Information Pharmacist.
 Material saftey data sheet Riodine Solution 10% (Povidone-Iodine) [Internet].
 Western Australia: ORION Laboratories Pty Ltd;2006 [cited 2016 April].
 Available online: http://www.csuohio.edu/sciences/dept/cleveland_acs/NCW/Povidone-Iodine%20solution%20MSDS.pdf